irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 What's a good way to see the contents of a file?=cat Run cat on different files and directories.
 Then try to cat multiple files.= $ cd /c/Git\ hub, $ echo "hello" > textfile.txt, $ cat textfile.txt hello

-8. less
+9. less
 Quiz
 How do you quit out of a less command?= q
 Run less on a file, then page up and around the file.
 Try searching for a specific word.
-Quickly navigate to the beginning or the end of the file.=
+Quickly navigate to the beginning or the end of the file.= $ less /c/Git\ hub/textfile.txt